-Elaine M. Grossman is a special correspondent for National Journal, and executive editor and senior correspondent for Global Security Newswire.
+Elaine M. Grossman is a contributing correspondent at National Journal.
+Grossman previously served as executive editor and senior correspondent for National Journal's Global Security Newswire.
 She is a veteran national security and foreign affairs reporter whose articles have won 14 national journalism awards over the past dozen years, including top honors from the National Press Club and Society of Professional Journalists for investigative, analytical, online and breaking-news reporting.
 In 2009, Atlantic Media recognized her "terrain mastery" with its highest editorial prize, the Chairman's Award.
 Grossman's articles have also appeared in several major newspapers and magazines, including The Boston Globe and The Miami Herald.

 In 2003, Grossman served as an Iraq war correspondent for U.S. News & World Report during a six-week stint at ground-combat headquarters in Kuwait.
 She subsequently wrote about the opening days of the conflict as a visiting scholar at the Johns Hopkins School of Advanced International Studies, winning a top National Press Club award for the article.
 Previously senior correspondent and chief editor at the independent investigative weekly Inside the Pentagon, Grossman holds a bachelor's degree from Washington University and a master's degree in international affairs from Columbia University.